twistedjoy/twistedjoy.github.io/projects/Divine-Dilemma.md

   - scratch MIT
   - video game
   - art
 summary: A game that I made for my introductory programming class in 12th grade (senior year in high school).
-We were tasked with creating a game on the Scratch MIT website (<a href = "https://scratch.mit.edu/"> Scratch MIT </a>), which we had been doing algorithmic exerises on for a while up until that point.
+We were tasked with creating a game on the Scratch MIT website, which we had been doing algorithmic exerises on for a while up until that point.
 ---

 <img class="ui left spaced image" src="../images/divine-dilemma-2.JPG">